systeminit/si/app/docs/src/explanation/iac-comparison.md

 In Terraform, a *repository* maps to a source code repository that contains your Terraform code.
 This includes providers, modules, resource declarations, variables, etc. In large-scale use, there are typically multiple repositories for a given organization, split up according to rate of change, size, authorization, and speed to plan and apply.
 There are many different possible shapes of repository, each with pros and cons depending on your use case.

 In System Initiative, we have [workspaces](./architecture/tenancy.md) which provide data separation, secret isolation, and access isolation.
 Workspaces contain data about each component (roughly corresponding to a single resource declaration in Terraform), its schema, your policy, and more.
-Rather than thinking of it like organizing application source code, think of a workspace like a uniquely isolated database instance with change control built in.
+Rather than thinking of it as organizing application source code, think of a workspace as a uniquely isolated database instance with built-in change control.
 We then provide tools for viewing and analyzing the information in your workspace, including grid views for quick searching and taking action, and map views for understanding relationships.
 You can partition the workspace into smaller pieces called *views*, which become logical slices of infrastructure that focus on related components - for example, you might have a Core Network view, an Application-specific view, and an IAM view.

 ![Workspace Grid](./iac-comparison/workspace-grid.png)